Pingulina/IceRidges_student/initialization_preparation/README.md

 The function `data2json_multi(file_path_list, storage_path_folder)` transforms all files named in `file_path_list` and stores them as `.json` files in the folder named in `storage_path_folder`.
 Existing files with the same name are overwritten without asking.

 To decide if the exisiting files should be overwritten, the function `data2json_interactive(file_path_list, storage_path_folder, overwrite=None)` should be used.
 If the optional parameter `overwrite` is not set, the user will be asked for every existing file, if it should be overwritten or skipped.
 If `overwrite=True`, all exsiting files will be overwritten without asking (same behaviour as `data2json_multi`, but less efficient due to additional if statements).
 If `overwrite=False`, all exisiting files will be skipped.
 The latter one is the most efficient way to transform all new data files to `.json` files.

+### Preprocessing of measured data
+The file `extract_weekly_data.py` determines the time steps, where ridges occur and prepares the data set for a weekly-based evaluation.